bugsanderrors/30DayLeetCodeChallenge/README.md

 # 30DayLeetCodeChallenge
-Solutions to 30 day LeetCode Challenge (Solution will be uploaded after the deadline for the problem is ended.
-No cheating.)
+Solutions to 30 day LeetCode Challenge (Solution will be uploaded after the deadline for the problem is ended.)

 Solution for a particular problem will be in C++ or Python. :octocat:
 (Only function definition is there!) :camel: